 If a loved one refuses help in an intervention, the family must accept that decision.

-Each family member will reiterate the consequences of not accepting help and ask the loved one not to contact him or her unless it is to accept help and recover.
-This can be a difficult thing for a family to accept, but it is necessary to the intervention process.
+Each family member will iterate the consequences of not accepting help and ask the loved one to cease contacting him or her unless it is to accept help and begin recovery.
+This can be a difficult thing for a family to accept, but it is necessary for the intervention process.

 It is common for the addict to call or text people in the intervention group with promises to change.
-More often than not, they threaten or expresses anger in those people involved in the intervention group.
-It is best to ignore these messages to keep with the terms of the agreement set forth in the intervention.
+More often than not, threats and/or anger are directed at those involved in the intervention group.
+It is best to ignore these messages and stick with the terms of the agreement set forth in the intervention.

 When the subject of the intervention refuses help, the family needs to stand firm with their decision to end support.
 This can be incredibly difficult, especially if the person with the addiction begins lashing out in unpredictable and dangerous ways.

 Remaining firm on promises made about the consequences of his or her refusal is crucial.
-Any backpedaling is a sign of weakness, and one that he will continue to exploit for as long as possible.
+Any backpedaling is a sign of weakness, one which the loved one will continue to exploit for as long as possible.

 What Happens Next?

 Although it may be very difficult, those involved with the intervention should try to limit contact with the addict after his or her refusal.

 If they do speak, they should reiterate their strong desire to see him or her enter into treatment and recover.